 Step 5.
 Design the structure of each knowledge session.

 Knowledge sessions require a higher level of focus, which attendees may find difficult and draining.
-That’s why thoughtful design is necessary.
+That’s why thoughtful webinar design is necessary.
 To maintain a dynamic flow, include multiple knowledge session formats in your agenda.
 Your webinar can offer knowledge sessions such as:

 - Keynote speeches